haarlems/forensics/chapters/chapter-01/01-forensic-investigation-methodology/reading/README.md

 ## DFIR
 The term **DFIR (Digital Forensics and Incident Response)** is often used referring to the broader discipline including incident response.<br />
 This track focuses on the Digital Forensics process.<br />
-For those seeking more info on Incident Response, refer to the [NIST Special Publication 800-61r3](https://csrc.nist.gov/pubs/sp/800/61/r3/final) [2] <br />
+For those seeking more info on Incident Response, refer to the [NIST Special Publication 800-61r3](https://csrc.nist.gov/pubs/sp/800/61/r3/final).
+[2]<br />
 ![DFIR](../media/dfir.png)
 *image source: WIZ*

 ## Phases of the [digital forensic process](https://www.unodc.org/cld/en/education/tertiary/cybercrime/module-4/key-issues/standards-and-best-practices-for-digital-forensics.html)
 According to the standards and best practices for digital forensics published by [ISO](https://www.iso.org/home.html) (International Organization for Standardization) and [IEC](https://www.iec.ch/) (International Electrotechnical Commission) as ISO/IEC 27037 [3], the phases are: